ECSA Visitor Fund Requests

-If you have any questions regarding the ECSA visitor funds please contact May Wong at email@example.com.
+If you have any questions regarding the ECSA travel funds please contact:

 The ECSA is pleased to offer visitor funds to early-career scientists who would like to invite a visitor to NCAR for a collaborative visit.
 These visits have the goals of enhancing partnerships with other public and private institutions, and furthering the science done by early-career scientists at NCAR.
 To be eligible you must qualify as “early-career” as defined by the NCAR ECSA (see below) and be a current NCAR employee.

 In FY22, we will be accepting applications from and for ECSA members to collaborate in-person or virtually with U.S. or foreign visitors from other public and private institutions.
 To maximize the number of awards, we strongly encourage applicants to look into the possibility of cost sharing with other funding sources.
 Awards are competitive.
 The length of the visits should be appropriate for the purpose.
 Awards for in-person visits to NCAR will be limited to $5,000 to cover expenses related to travel, accommodations, etc. Awards for virtual visits will be in the form of a stipend of up to $500/month, with a maximum total stipend of $3,000.
 Stipends are fully taxable, and it is the applicant’s responsibility to ensure that they adhere to the IRS rules.
 For more information, see UCAR’s guidelines on Stipend Payments.

 If funding is awarded, you will be required to write a one-page summary of the achievements as a result of the visit.
 The ECSA may also request the funded visitor to give a seminar (in-person and/or virtual) during their visit.
 Funded collaborative visits (in-person or virtual) to NCAR should begin within the calendar year.